 4. Trial period for potential buyers

-If you consider buying a horse in the future, leasing offers a fantastic trial period.
+If you are considering buying a horse, leasing offers a fantastic trial period.
 It provides a firsthand look into the responsibilities and joys of horse ownership.

 5. Quality time with a horse